Repossession Lawyers in Texas

 Keep or Surrender the Vehicle with Chapter 7

-If you can’t pay the loan current that quickly but want or need to keep the vehicle, one possible solution is a Chapter 13 case, discussed below.
+If you can’t pay the loan current that quickly but want or need to keep the vehicle, one possible solution may be through filing a Chapter 13 case.

-Otherwise, you will likely need to surrender the vehicle.
-Although losing your vehicle may not sound like a good idea, sometimes it’s the best way to go.
-And probably the best time for that to happen is during your bankruptcy case.
+Otherwise, you may choose to surrender the vehicle.
+Although losing your vehicle may not sound like a good idea, it may be your best option depending on your case.

-The advantages to surrendering the vehicle are 1) getting out of the monthly payments (and insurance costs); 2) avoiding having to come up with the money to pay the accrued late payments and related late fees and other possible charges; and 3) discharging any “deficiency balance,” the amount that you would owe if you would surrender the vehicle outside of bankruptcy, after the creditor sold it and applied the proceeds to the balance.
+- Discharging any “deficiency balance,” the amount that you would owe if you would surrender the vehicle outside of bankruptcy after the creditor sold it and applied the proceeds to the balance.

 Keep Your Vehicle through Chapter 13

 You can also surrender your vehicle if you are filing a Chapter 13 case.
-But Chapter 13 gives you some of advantages over Chapter 7 if you want to keep your vehicle:
+However, Chapter 13 gives you some of advantages over Chapter 7 if you choose to keep your vehicle:

-- If your loan is more than two and a half years old, you can do a “cram down”—re-write the loan to decrease the balance down to the fair market value of the vehicle.
-You can often also decrease the interest rate and or stretch out the payments for a longer term, all of this usually resulting in a significantly reduced monthly payment.
+- If your loan is more than two and a half years old, you can do a “cram down,” or a re-write of the loan to decrease the balance down to the fair market value of the vehicle.
+You may also be able to decrease the interest rate and or stretch out the payments for a longer term, all of this usually resulting in a significantly reduced monthly payment.

-- The “automatic stay” preventing repossession lasts not just three months or so but potentially three-to-five years long—the length of your Chapter 13 case.
-You do have to keep up your end of the bargain throughout this time, otherwise the creditor may ask for permission to repossess, especially if you are not paying according to the plan.
-But still the potential protection is so much longer than in Chapter 7.
+- The “automatic stay” preventing repossession lasts not just three months, but potentially three-to-five years long—generally the length of your Chapter 13 case if you file.
+You do have to keep up your end of the bargain throughout this time, otherwise, the creditor may ask for permission to repossess, especially if you are not paying according to the plan.
+But still, the potential protection is so much longer than in Chapter 7.

-- You would likely have the flexibility of changing your mind and surrendering your vehicle later, if your circumstances changed.
+- You have the flexibility of changing your mind and surrendering your vehicle later if your circumstances change.